Understanding the Mastercard Excessive Chargeback Program

 The ECP also provides Mastercard with a mechanism for severing ties with merchants who deliberately flout their guidelines or intentionally defraud customers.

-A merchant is categorized as an Excessive Chargeback Merchant (ECM) when they receive 100 or more monthly chargebacks and their ration exceeds 1.5% for two consecutive months.
-At 300 or more chargebacks per month and a ratio of 3% or higher, the High Excessive Chargeback Merchant (HECM) classification is assigned.
+The first tier is Excessive Chargeback Merchant (ECM).
+A merchant is categorized as an ECM when they receive 100 or more monthly chargebacks and their ratio exceeds 1.5% for two consecutive months.
+At 300 or more chargebacks per month and a ratio of 3% or higher, merchants are place into the second tier: High Excessive Chargeback Merchant (HECM).

-Additional program tiers exist based on how long a merchant has been in ECM or HECM status:
+The program also has increasing fines for merchants based on how long they have been in ECM or HECM status:

 Once a merchant is enrolled in the ECP, Mastercard will typically ask them to submit a remediation plan.
 This is a document that outlines the steps the merchant is taking to reduce their chargeback levels.
 The plan should include a description of the business, an explanation of the circumstances that have led to their current high chargeback levels, the dates on which specific actions were taken to mitigate these circumstances, and a list of any anti-fraud tools the merchant is using.

-The only way to “graduate” from the ECP is to maintain chargeback levels below the CMM threshold for two consecutive months.
+The only way to “graduate” from the ECP is to maintain chargeback levels below the ECM threshold for three consecutive months.
 Once a merchant has accomplished this, they are considered to be back in compliance.
 There’s no probationary period once a merchant exits the ECP—they’re safely back to square one.

 Chargeback monitoring programs can motivate merchants to take a growing problem with disputes seriously and dig themselves out of a bad situation, but it's better to not get placed in one at all.
 A proactive fraud and chargeback prevention strategy can keep your chargeback rate low enough that you won't have to worry about crossing any excessive chargeback thresholds.
 After all, Mastercard isn’t the only card network with a compliance program.